Frequently Asked Questions.

 1. How do I reserve a Maine Coon kitten?

 EVALUATION PROCESS: Once kittens are between 7-9 weeks old, the process of evaluation will began and their statuses will be changed from (Unavailable) to (Evaluating).
 After this, once I have completed evaluation and priced them, I will add those prices to the website and post the date and time that the kitten applications will be added to our site and Facebook.
 The availability status for any newly available kittens will be changed from to (Evaluating) to (Available).
 Once you see any kitten marked as (Available), you may fill out a kitten application and mark it with the name of the available kitten you are interested in.
 We try to go in order of the applications received in the process of approving them.

 RESERVE PROCESS: Once we have approved your application, you may then submit the reserve.
 This needs to be paid within 48 hours, via Venmo app, Zella app or Cashapp.
 The reserve is half the cost of the kitten.

-Please remember that Once a kitten's status has changed from (Evaluating/Evaluated) to (Available), you may proceed with submitting your kitten application (it is added to the Website once they are available.
+Please remember that Once a kitten's status has changed from (Evaluating/Evaluated) to (Available), you may proceed with submitting your kitten application (it is added to the Website once they marked as are available.
 Upon an application's approval, we will move forward with the reserve.
 We do not store kitten applications, nor do we keep them on hand, so you will need to submit a new application for any kitten you are interested in.
 We typically only leave the availability post on the website for at least 3 days BEFORE making a Facebook/Instagram post with kittens available.
 Sometimes we never get the chance to post on FB/IG due to the amount of applications received on all the kittens, so please keep that in mind. won

 If you are wanting multiple kittens, please fill out separate applications for each kitten with the name of the kitten you are interested in checked.